High-order integration on regular triangulated manifolds reaches super-algebraic approximation rates through cubical re-parameterizations: Introduction

 \subsection{Contribution}

 Given a compact, orientable, $d$-dimensional $C^{r+1}$-manifold $S$, $r \geq 0$, embedded into some $m$-dimensional Euclidean space $d \leq m$ and an integrand $f : S \to \R$ in~$C^r$.

 \begin{enumerate}[left=0pt,label=\textbf{C\arabic*)}] \item We provide a novel method for approximating $S$ by a piecewise polynomial manifold.
 Given a flat triangulation $T$ of $S$, on each simplex we reparametrize by a particular hypercube--simplex transformation $\sigma_* : \square_d \to \triangle_d$, we term \emph{square-squeezing}.
 We then interpolate the $\varrho_i$ for each hypercube in $k^\text{th}$-order tensorial Chebyshev--Lobatto nodes.
-As well known, this avoids Runge's phenomenon for regular interpolation tasks.
+As well known, this avoids Runge's phenomenon for regular interpolation tasks and have the advantage that the FFT is available for an $\mathcal{O}(N \log N)$ implementation of the differentiation process, and they also have slight advantages connected to their ability to approximate functions.

-\item Given \ref{novelty:approximation}, arbitrarily high-order quadratures (HOSQ) can be constructed for each cube.
+\item Given \ref{novelty:approximation}, arbitrarily high-order volume elements (HOVE) can be constructed for each cube.
 When integrating scalar functions $f : S \to \R$, this results in numerical errors, rapidly decreasing with the order of the applied quadrature rule.
 Possible options are tensorial Gauss--Legendre rules or pull-backs of the symmetric Gauss simplex rules~\cite{dunavant1985high}, whereas the latter are more efficient, see Corollary~\ref{cor:pull}.

-\item In Theorem~\ref{Main.Thm} we prove a novel estimate for the error $E(f,S)$ of HOSQ.
+\item In Theorem~\ref{Main.Thm} we prove a novel estimate for the error $E(f,S)$ of HOVE.
 Specifically, we show that

 where $k$ is the polynomial degree used for approximating the geometry, while $n$ denotes the polynomial degree employed for interpolating the integrand $f$.
 The constant $C$ depends on the surface $S$ and on the $r^{\text{th}}$ total variations $V_{f,r}$, $V_{\varrho_i,r}$ of the integrand $f$ and the parameterizations $\varrho_i$, respectively.
 To the best of our knowledge, this estimate is the first one guaranteeing convergence to the correct integral when increasing the polynomial order alone.
 If, in addition, the $r^{\text{th}}$ total variations are uniformly bounded